NaseerAhmad946/ChessGame/README.md

 License:

-This project is licensed under the [License Name] - see the [LICENSE] file for details.
+This project is licensed under the License.txt name - see the [LICENSE] file for details.

 Known Issues and Limitations: